Ishkei/intelligent-survey-bot/README.md

-# 🤖 Intelligent Survey Bot Dashboard
+# 🤖 Survey Bot Dashboard

 A modern, AI-powered survey completion interface with multiple personality modes and advanced features.
 Built with cutting-edge CSS animations and JavaScript functionality.